Moving to Mexico From US - Earthrelo

 • Campeche: A coastal city with a UNESCO World Heritage-listed historic center, Campeche is one of the quieter and safer cities in Mexico.

 When choosing a place to live, it’s important to research and visit the area to ensure it meets your safety and lifestyle needs for your moving to Mexico.
+For more information on safest place in Mexico, please refer our blog.

 Conclusion